ageron/prototype-roc-test-runner/README.md

-# Exercism C Test Runner
+# Exercism Roc Test Runner

-The Docker image to automatically run tests on C solutions submitted to [Exercism].
+The Docker image to automatically run tests on Roc solutions submitted to [Exercism].

 ## Run the test runner